adamwulf/loose-leaf/README.md

 ## Overview

-Loose Leaf is a notes app for iPad created by [Adam Wulf](http://welcome.totheinter.net).
+Loose Leaf is a notes app for iPad created by [Adam Wulf](https://adamwulf.me).
 Learn more and see demo videos at [https://getlooseleaf.com](https://getlooseleaf.com).
 Support this project and [download the app on the App Store](https://itunes.apple.com/us/app/loose-leaf/id625659452?mt=8&uo=4&at=10lNUI).

+Enjoy the app?
+Buy me a coffee ☕️ and [become a sponsor](https://github.com/sponsors/adamwulf)!

 ## Unique Gestures